Met4FoF/agentMET4FOF/README.md

 dashboard is printed to the console on every launch of an agent network.

 The following image is close to what you will find in your browser on execution of tutorial 2.
-For details on the tutorials visit our [video tutorials](#documentation-and-video-tutorials).
+For details on the tutorials visit our [video tutorials](#video-tutoral-series-for-agentmet4fof-041).

 ![Web Screenshot](https://raw.githubusercontent.com/bangxiangyong/agentMET4FOF/docs/%23157_simplify_readme/docs/screenshot_met4fof.png)

-## Documentation and video tutorials
+## 📖 Documentation and video tutorials

 Extended
 [documentation can be found on ReadTheDocs](https://agentmet4fof.readthedocs.io).